Janusz Waluś: Aftermath

-Waluś has been used as a symbol by the far right in Poland due to his opposition to communism in South Africa.
-Football fans displayed banners and scarves with Waluś's name and photo, amid calls for his release from prison.
-In 2018, a Polish journalist who spoke to Walus reported that "in 1993, there was a war in South Africa and he felt like a soldier...
+Waluś has been used as a symbol by the far right in Poland due to his opposition to dismantling apartheid and communism in South Africa.
+Polish football fans have displayed banners and scarves with Waluś's name and photo, amid calls for his release from prison.
+In 2018, a Polish journalist who spoke to Waluś reported that "in 1993, there was a war in South Africa and he felt like a soldier ...
 He still believes in the system of racial segregation and that whites and blacks should live apart."

+In April 2025, the Never Again Association published a report on the glorification of Waluś by the Polish far-right.
+It documented declarations of support for Waluś and his racist murder made by far-right activists, football fans, members of Parliament, celebrities and other figures.